webplatform/docs/concepts/information_architecture/planning_a_website/index.md

 ===What is wireframing?===

 Wireframing is the part of web design where you build a very basic outline of the sites layout.
 This helps figure out where to place things.
-You should think starting here about if you site is going to target desktop and mobile users or just one; it is very important that responsive design begins here if you are going to target both.
+You should think starting here about if you site is going to target desktop and mobile users or just one; it is very important that [[concepts/responsive/an_introduction_to_responsive_website_design|responsive design]] begins here if you are going to target both.

 Some tools to help wireframe are:
 * [http://pencil.evolus.vn/en-US/Home.aspx Pencil]

+===Designing your site===

+This part involves quite a bit of thought to how users will see and interact with your website and/or application.
+Once sections are created and content added we will link here to different articles on UX and other basic design.

+===Building the front-end===

+Once your site is designed and you know what you want, it is time to start building it.
+If you have no experience in web design then you should start with our [[beginners|beginners tutorial]] to get you started.

+===Giving the site a backend===

+A lot of sites use some kind of administration backend like a Content Management System.
+If your site needs one of these, then you should put your design into their template style and use one.
+Otherwise, your site should be ready to go.

+===Launch!===

+Once your site is ready, put it on a web host and point a domain at it!
+Once the DNS resolves, your site will be online for all to enjoy.
 }}
 {{Examples_Section
 |Not_required=Yes